Ninpuu Sentai Hurricaneger: Space-Ninja Group Jakanja

-A powerful shark-like ninja who destroyed many worlds before coming to Earth, master of the alien beasts that constitute the Fan Ninja Beast Corps (扇忍獣群団, Sen'ninjū Gundan) and are stored in Sandaaru's fan until summoned.
+A powerful shark-like ninja who destroyed many worlds before coming to Earth, master of the alien beasts that constitute the Fan Ninja Beast Corps and are stored in Sandaaru's fan until summoned.
 After he obtained the Raging Arrow from Astrom, he became the most powerful of all the Seven Dark Spears with aspirations of taking over Jakanja.
 With the exception of Sargain and Tau Zant, who played along, Sandaaru wins the other Jakanja members over while convincing them to all attack together rather than individually.
 After using the Earth Ninjas to power the Raging Arrow, Sandaaru uses Sargain to devise a method for its use before secretly killing him once making a copy of Sargain's Karakuri Ball system.
 It was only after acquiring the Grieving Bow from Kagura that Sandaaru learns Tau Zant was using him the entire time and reveals his true colors after the destruction of the Centipede.
 Surviving the Victory Gadget, Sandaaru enlarges himself and overpowers Revolver Gourai Senpuujin.
 At the last second, the Gouraigers are forced to sacrifice Gouraijin to kill Sandaaru.